Shcarp/rs-connection/README.md

 ### Connections
 #### Description
 This crate is used to create a connection to a server.
 It can be used to create a connection to a server using the TCP or WebSocket protocol.
 The connection is created using the tokio library.
+(TCP and UDP is not supported yet)
 #### Example
 ```
 use conn::{ConnBuilderConfig, Protocol, ConnBuilder};